DiAraz/42_school_projects/pipex/README.md

 ## Usage
 To compile, use ```make```.

-Then, to run the program, run the following command:
+Then run the following command:

 ```
 ./pipex file1 cmd1 cmd2 file2